HotCakeX/Harden-Windows-Security/README.md

 <a name="menu-back-to-top"></a>
 From Top to bottom in order:

 * Commands that require Administrator Privileges (click/tap on each of these to see in-depth info)
-    - <a href="#may-9-2023-windows-boot-manager-cve-2023-24932">May 9 2023 Windows Boot Manager CVE-2023-24932</a>
     - <a href="#microsoft-security-baselines">Microsoft Security Baselines</a>
     - <a href="#microsoft-365-apps-security-baselines">Microsoft 365 Apps Security Baselines</a>
     - <a href="#microsoft-defender">Microsoft Defender</a>